Onychomycosis is a fungal infection of the nails.

 Diagnosis of Onychomycosis

 A doctor usually makes the diagnosis of onychomycosis based on the appearance of the nails.
-To confirm the diagnosis of onychomycosis, the doctor may need to examine a sample of the nail debris under a microscope and sometimes culture it to determine which fungus is causing the infection or clip off part of the nail and do a test called polymerase chain reaction (PCR).
+To confirm the diagnosis of onychomycosis, the doctor may need to examine a sample of the nail debris under a microscope and sometimes culture it to determine if a fungus is causing the infection.
+The doctor may also use scraping to perform a fungal culture or a test called polymerase chain reaction (PCR).
 The PCR test is used to produce many copies of a gene from the fungus, making the fungus much easier to identify.
+The doctor can also send a clipping that can be examined under the microscope by a dermatopathologist.

 Treatment of Onychomycosis

-These fungal infections are difficult to cure but do not usually cause complications, so treatment is recommended only if symptoms are particularly severe or bothersome or if the person is at risk of complications.
-For example, people who have diabetes or peripheral vascular disease and onychomycosis are at risk of developing potentially serious infection of the skin and soft tissues in the feet and legs (called cellulitis).
+These fungal infections can be treated effectively.
+People who have diabetes or peripheral vascular disease and onychomycosis are at risk of developing potentially serious infection of the skin and soft tissues in the feet and legs (called cellulitis).

 Topical treatments